pulumi/docs/content/docs/guides/crossguard/configuration.md

 #### Enabling the Policy Pack

-Once you are satisfied with the configuration, (if Policy as Code is enabled for your organization) you can enable the Policy Pack and configuration for your organization's defualt Policy Group by running:
+Once you are satisfied with the configuration, (if Policy as Code is enabled for your organization) you can enable the Policy Pack and configuration for your organization's default Policy Group by running:

 ```bash
 $ pulumi policy enable <org-name>/<policy-pack-name> <version> --config <path-to-policy-pack-config-file>